Offering homes for bees

 The majority of the other 25,000 or so bee species are solitary, nesting in the ground, in tunnels inside wood, or in dried hollow stems (some desert bees even burrow into sandstone!)
 Even though these bees are solitary (each female provisioning a nest for her own offspring), they often nest in “communities” that can number into the thousands.
 If you see a number of miniature volcano-type mounds in your soil, you may have stumbled on a group of ground-dwelling mining or sweat bees!

 For ground-nesting bees, the best thing you can do is ensure there are bare patches of soil in sunny locations.
 Not everyone appreciates how this may look in their garden, but you’ll be well-rewarded when a community of ground-nesting bees move in!
-If you want to make a real project of it, here are some instructions on building a dedicated ground-nesting “bee bank” with sand.
+If you want to make a real project of it, here are some (PDF) instructions on building a dedicated ground-nesting “bee bank”.

 Building “bee hotels”